Catalan Institute of Finance

 Catalan Institute of Finance (Institut Català de Finances) or ICF for short, founded in 1985, is a public financial institution 100% owned by the Government of Catalonia.
 ICF's main objective is to foster the Catalan economy by supporting the country's business base, complementing the role of the private financial sector.

 The ICF is a public entity subject to private law.
 This means that it has its own legal personality and its operations are subject to its own law, the Catalan government-owned enterprise charter and the rest of the legal system.
 The ICF is regulated by Legislative Decree 4/2002, of 24 December, approving the recast text of the Law on the Institut Català de Finances, of 14 January 1985, subsequently amended on a number of occasions, most significantly by Decree Law 2/2015, of 28 July, and afterwards by Decree Law 4/2015, of 29 December, and by Law 5/2017, of 28 March, on tax, administrative, financial and public sector measures.

 The institution's internal governance, structure, procedure and operations are in accordance with the criteria laid down by European banking regulations (mainly Directive 2013/36/EU, Regulation No 575/2013 and Basel III) and national regulations (Law 10/2014, of 26 June, on the planning, supervision and solvency of credit institutions and Royal Decree 84/2015, implementing Law 10/2014).

 The highest decision-making body of the Entity is the Governing Board and the CEO.
-Currently the CEO is Víctor Guardiola Flores.
-In 2020, the ICF Group provided 3,781 freelancers, businesses and organisations with €1.33 billion in funding. €1.05 billion of this funding was arranged through the Institut Català de Finances (ICF) and €282.9 million via Avalis de Catalunya.
-The financing awarded by the ICF Group in 2020 helped to maintain and/or create close to 123,500 jobs.
-As in previous years, 97% of the loans went to the self-employed and SMEs.
+Currently the CEO is Vanessa Servera Planas.
+In 2022, the ICF Group provided freelancers, businesses and organisations with €663 million in funding.
+The financing awarded by the ICF Group in 2022 helped to maintain and/or create over to 25700 jobs.
+As in previous years, 90% of the loans went to SMEs.